GetTerminus/terminus-ui/terminus-ui/navigation/src/navigation.component.md

 ## Navigation Item

 An object describing a "link" within the navigation.
-It gets a name, action or destination, and a boolean alwaysHidden.
+It gets a name, an action or destination, and a boolean alwaysHidden.
+Optionally, it can receive boolean values for `isForAdmin` and `isDisabled`.

 ```typescript
 const NEW_NAV_ITEM: TsNavigationItem = {